Crown Point, Indiana: Lake County Fairgrounds

 The Lake County Fairgrounds are located near the southern portion of Crown Point.
 The fairgrounds include historic brick exhibition buildings, tree covered hills, rambling walking paths and a historic grandstand near the retired swimming area at Fancher Lake.
 The Crown Point Bridge, an 85-foot, single span Burr Arch Truss bridge, is the county's only covered bridge.
 It was originally built in 1878 near Milroy in Rush County and relocated to the northwest area of the fairgrounds over a gully in 1933.

+Crown Point Sportsplex

+The Crown Point Sportsplex is a 95-acre multi-use outdoor sports and event destination conveniently located off I-65.
+The facility currently features two synthetic turf multi-purpose fields, 10 natural grass, illuminated fields, and champion field with stadium seating.
+Accompanying these sports amenities, are two fully equipped support buildings that include restrooms, concessions and storage.

 Events

 The Lake County Fair, the 2nd-largest county fair in the state of Indiana, is held on the fairgrounds each year in early August for 10 days.
 The Lake County Fair always boasts monster trucks, demolition derby, and an entire arena for horse shows.

 The Corn Roast and the Taste of Crown Point, annual festivals featuring food and entertainment, are held downtown around the historic courthouse.

 There are also parades held on Memorial Day, Independence Day, and St. Patrick's Day.